Komi Sje

 Komi Sje (Ԍ ԍ; italics: Ԍ ԍ) is a letter of the Molodtsov alphabet, a version of the Cyrillic alphabet that was used to write the Komi language in the 1920s.
 It represented the voiceless alveolo-palatal sibilant //ɕ//, somewhat like the pronunciation of sh in "sheep".

-Although it looks like the Latin letter G (G g G g), it is unrelated and is more related to the Latin letter C.
+Although it looks like the Latin letter G (G g G g), it is unrelated and is more related to the Cyrillic letter Es.